Diagnostic code

 - 2Inspect EVAP hoses for small cracks

-- 3Run a smoke test at low pressure
+- 3Have a qualified shop run a smoke test at low pressure.

 - 4Test purge valve sealing